tmtsoftware/csw/docs/src/main/apps/cswlocationserver.md

 **Running**: Switch to the application directory and run this command - `./bin/csw-location-server --clusterPort=3552`

-### Starting Location Server on two machines
+### Starting Location Server on multiple machines
-The steps below describe how to run the Location Server on multiple machines, which is the recommended set-up for production usage.
+In production environment, you will need a capability to access resources of HTTP interface of Location Server from @ref:[public network](../deployment/network-topology.md) and provide Authentication and Authorization for some critical HTTP resource endpoints.
+E.g. ability to register/unregister components(which has to undergo maintenance), from a system operator machine present in @ref:[public network](../deployment/network-topology.md)

 **Preparation**:
-Identify machines which are running the Location Server and whose IP and port are known.
-Let's assume they are two for now, and the IP address for machine1 is 192.168.1.21 and for machine2 is 192.168.1.22.
-Also, they will both have dedicated port 3552 to run the Location Server.
+Identify machines to run Location Server and form Akka cluster and whose IP and port are known.
+Let's assume they are 3 for now and IP addresses are machine1 192.168.1.21, machine2 192.168.1.22 and machine3 192.168.1.23.
+Also, they will have dedicated port 3552 to run the Location Server akka interface.

 **Provisioning**:
 Make sure you set all necessary @ref[environment variables](../deployment/env-vars.md).

-Switch to application directory and run this command on **machine1 and machine2** - `./bin/csw-location-server --clusterPort=3552`

-Note : `Outside` below means any machine not present in this Akka cluster.

-In production environment, you may need a capability to access protected resources of Location Server and provide Authentication and Authorization for such resources.
-E.g. ability to register/unregister components(which has to undergo maintenance) from a system operator machine present
- `Outside`.

-1. To enable this, an additional command line argument is available when starting Location Server
-    1. Default is local-only mode and such location server will not be accessible from `Outside`
-    2. Other option is `--publicNetwork`, it means start location server in public mode with auth enabled
+`AAS` means Authentication and Authorization Service

-2. Switch to application directory and run this command on all machines where you want Location Server in local-only mode (authentication and authorization disabled) - `./bin/csw-location-server --clusterPort=3552`
+1. Switch to application directory and run this command on all machines where you want Location Server in `local-only` mode and AAS `disabled`.
+    ```
+    ./bin/csw-location-server --clusterPort=3552
+    ```

-3. Switch to application directory and run this command on all machines where you want Location Server in public mode (authentication and authorization enabled) - `./bin/csw-location-server --clusterPort=3552 --publicNetwork`
+2. Switch to application directory and run this command on all machines where you want Location Server in `public mode` and AAS `enabled`.
+    ```
+    ./bin/csw-location-server --clusterPort=3552 --publicNetwork
+    ```

-4. Once Akka cluster is up, start @ref:[Authentication and Authorization Service](../services/aas.md) on one of the node where Location Server is running in local-only mode, so that it can register itself to this Location Server without the need of authentication and authorization.
+3. Once the Akka cluster formation is done, start @ref:[AAS](../services/aas.md) on one of the node where Location Server is running in `local-only` mode, so that it can register itself to this Location Server without the need of authentication and authorization.

-5. Other Location Server instances including public mode instances will get location of Authentication and Authorization Service automatically.
+4. Other Location Server instances including public mode instances will get location of AAS automatically using location server akka cluster.

-6. When any application(E.g. Dashboard application used by Operator to monitor System health) wants to access protected resource of Location Server, it can connect to any public mode Location Server, pass a valid token and access it.
+5. Now if application in @ref:[public network](../deployment/network-topology.md) wants to access protected resources of Location Server, it can connect to any `public mode` Location Server, pass a valid token and access it.

+Note : Resolution of AAS is made `lazy` by intention in location server.
+It will only be resolved `by need` when first request on protected resource comes to `public mode` location-server.
+This helps to resolve cyclic dependency during startup of `public mode` location-server and AAS(keycloak) registration.

 ### Help
 Use the following command to get help on the options available with this app.